wp-plugins/59sec-lite-contact-form-7-push-notifications-on-ios-and-android/readme.txt

 59sec LITE helps companies to answer leads generated with Contact Form 7 under 59 seconds, in order to boost conversions.

-<b>Basically, we will whip your sales/support team to do their job properly and FOLLOW-UP the leads ASAP, not after hours or days!</b>
+**Basically, we will whip your sales/support team to do their job properly and FOLLOW-UP the leads ASAP, not after hours or days!**

-<b>How the whipping goes? :)</b>
+**How the whipping goes? :)**

 * Step 1.
 You install the plugin.